codehub-create/knowledge-base/knowledge-base/doc1.md

 Example branch name with issue/task description:
 "development_modify_home_screen"
 ```
+> Suggestion: Use lower case for branch names

 ## During development
 This is where coding starts.
 Make sure that you have developed a **solid understanding** of both the **technical aspect**